Understanding Today's Market

 Do not ignore search firms, but keep their role in perspective.
 They work for companies, not for you.

-The most successful executives in transition instead focus on private openings (also referred to as the hidden job market).
-These are positions which are either about to become available, or could be created.
+The most successful executives in a job transition instead focus on private openings (also referred to as the hidden job market).
+These are positions that are either about to become available or could be created.
 The rewards are great for the job hunter who can find these private openings because: